alchemydc/btcrecover/.ai/memory-bank/progress.md

 - Advanced options column does not hide as expected when toggled off (FreeSimpleGUI limitation or bug).

 ## Evolution of Project Decisions
+- Pivoted from building a new GUI specifically for `passrecover.py`.
+The lack of direct UI integration points in `btcrpass.py` makes this challenging for a responsive experience.
+The new strategy focuses on enhancing `btcrseed.py` to support wildcard expansion for passphrase lists.
+This approach aims to leverage the existing GUI framework of `seedrecover.py` (which uses `btcrseed.py`) and provide a more powerful passphrase recovery option within that familiar interface.
+This also aligns better with how `btcrseed.py` already uses `btcrpass.py` for its core password/token generation logic.
 - The creation of `passrecover.py` as a direct CLI wrapper for `btcrpass.py` (similar to how `btcrecover.py` works with `btcrpass.py`, and `seedrecover.py` with `btcrseed.py`) is a step towards a more responsive UI.
 This approach is preferred over the previous `passphrase_recover_gui.py` which used subprocess calls.
 The next phase will focus on building GUI components directly within or for `passrecover.py`, drawing inspiration from `seedrecover.py`'s GUI integration with `btcrseed.py`.
 - Wrapping btcrecover.py with passphrase_recover_gui.py does not seem to provide the UX experience that we want. suggest looking at seedrecover.py (which leverages btcrseed.py) and creating passrecover.py which will leverage btcrpass.py.
 - btcrpass.py is too large to fit into LLM context, so will need to do some work by hand to create a GUI wrapper for it. we can learn a lot from looking at seedrecover.py.